robfatland/runawaytrain/AWS_IAM_Identity_Center.md

 ## Basics

 * Key questions
-    * How do we configure AWS **IAM Identity Center**?
-This is enabled in uw-west-2; see questions below.
     * Can the UW IdP NetID SSO to the AWS console be repurposed to an AWS **Organization**?
     * What are the implications for using the AWS API (`cli`, `boto3` etcetera)?
 * Term: SSO = 'single sign on': I log on to an AWS Console Account using a NetID